 Benefit Description You pay Physical and occupational therapies (cont.)
-Tou pay Habilitation is the process of evaluation, treatment and education for the purpose of developing, improving and maintaining skills and function which the individual has not previously possessed.
+High Option Standard Option Habilitation is the process of evaluation, treatment and education for the purpose of developing, improving and maintaining skills and function which the individual has not previously possessed.
 Habilitative services and devices are health care services that assist an individual in partially or fully acquiring skills and functions of daily living.
-Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Not covered: Long-term rehabilitative therapy Exercise programs, except as offered through an HMSA program.
+Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Not covered: All charges All charges Long-term rehabilitative therapy Exercise programs, except as offered through an HMSA program.
 See Section 5(a) Pulmonary rehabilitation.
 Cardiac Rehabilitation, except as offered through an HMSA program.
-See Section 5(h) Wellness and Other Special features.
-All charges Pulmonary rehabilitation Pulmonary rehabilitation is a multidisciplinary approach to reducing symptoms and improving quality of life in patients with compromised lung function.
+See Section 5(h) Wellness and Other Special Features.
+Pulmonary rehabilitation High Option Standard Option Pulmonary rehabilitation is a multidisciplinary approach to reducing symptoms and improving quality of life in patients with compromised lung function.
 Benefits are not provided for maintenance programs.
 Participants must meet HMSA's eligibility criteria and guidelines.
 Note: These services require prior approval.
 See Section 3.
 You need prior Plan approval for certain services - Other services.
-Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Speech therapy Speech therapy services include: Speech/language therapy Swallow/feeding therapy Aural rehabilitation therapy Augmentative/alternative communication therapy We only cover therapy: When rendered by and requires the judgment and skills of a speech language pathologist certified as competent (CCC-SLP) by the American Speech-Language Hearing Association (ASHA).
+Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Speech therapy High Option Standard Option Speech therapy services include: Speech/language therapy Swallow/feeding therapy Aural rehabilitation therapy Augmentative/alternative communication therapy We only cover therapy: When rendered by and requires the judgment and skills of a speech language pathologist certified as competent (CCC-SLP) by the American Speech-Language Hearing Association (ASHA).
 Prior approval is required for speech therapy subject to HMSA's criteria.
 Plan providers obtain approval for you, non-Plan providers do not.
 See Section 3, You need prior Plan approval for certain services - Other services.
-Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge
+Plan Provider 20% of eligible charges Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider 30% of eligible charges (deductible applies) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies)